 A beautifully restored Victorian guesthouse in the Karoo hamlet of Aberdeen (some 50 kilometres from Graaff-Reinet on the national highway between Graaff-Reinet and Beaufort West); here you will find a welcoming stopover with a fascinating history and charm.

-Built in 1897 during the ostrich and wool boom, Pagel House reflects the era when Aberdeen boomed as a thriving farming town.
+Built in 1897 by one Robert Clunie Logie and initially named Claremont, Pagel House reflects the era when Aberdeen boomed as a thriving farming town.

 Pagel House today is owned and managed by Lynette Dugmore who moved all the way from Zurich when she purchased Pagel House.
 South African-born, she had been working as a nursing sister in Switzerland for 25 years before responding to an inner call to “come home”.

 Lynette has gathered fascinating information on Aberdeen – including an old newspaper photograph of what must surely be the only marriage in the world where the bride had seven lionesses as bridesmaids.

 “Well over fifty years ago a fellow called Frank Wilke – who bought Claremont and later renamed it Pagel House – established the largest private zoo in South Africa on the outskirts of town,” she explains.
 “As a world first, he allowed a local couple to exchange vows inside the lionesses’ cage.”

 Nothing is left of the zoo anymore but Pagel House remains, brimming with treasures, Victoriana and personal touches that give guests a special sense of the 117-year-old house’s history.

 It begins in the lounge with its rich cream and maroon decor, its Victorian fireplace, burr walnut piano and original pink chandelier.
 Then there are the pressed steel ceilings, delicately painted in the Victorian style.
 They are in pristine, original condition and many guests have commented they have never seen anything like them.